Nirmal0214/Airline_Passenger_Satisfaction/README.md

 The effectiveness of the KNN model is assessed using accuracy, precision, recall, F1-score, and ROC-AUC score.
 Detailed results and analysis are provided within the notebook.

-## Contributing

-We welcome contributions from the community.
-To contribute:
-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -am 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.